cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

   - output type: OC_JSON - an intermediate ontocompchem meta json file
   - handler_kwargs:
     - random_id (str) OPTIONAL
     - ontospecies_IRI (str) OPTIONAL - IRI of an ontospecies entry to link to.
-If not provied a query based on inchi will be made to find the ontospecies IRI.
+If not provided a query based on inchi will be made to find the ontospecies IRI.
 If that fails, the ontospecies link is not included in the ontocompchem abox
     - generate_png (bool) OPTIONAL - generate png files representing the molecules, by default false
 - OC_JSON_TO_OC_CSV
   - input type: OC_JSON